Key Highlights

 When I was working at Nestlé, I found ITIL 3 to be overly theoretical and not very applicable to my daily work, especially in release and test environment management.
 ITIL 3's high-level guidelines often left gaps, making it challenging to implement effective release processes.
 You might have experienced similar frustrations if you've worked with ITIL V3, struggling to translate its concepts into actionable steps for your team.

 The transition to ITIL 4 brought significant improvements, offering more practical and adaptable practices.
 With ITIL 4, you'll find a stronger emphasis on automation, CI/CD, and practical risk management strategies that align better with modern software development methodologies.
-These enhancements can help you streamline your release management processes and achieve more reliable deployments.
+These enhancements can help you improve your release management processes and achieve more reliable deployments.

 Throughout this article, I will share actionable insights around the ITIL 4 Release Management practice that can be implemented within your organization.